containers/buildah/docs/buildah-commit.1.md

 This example saves an image based on the container.
  `buildah commit containerID newImageName`

-This example saves an image named newImageName based on the container.
+This example saves an image named newImageName based on the container and removes the working container.
  `buildah commit --rm containerID newImageName`

-This example commits to an OCI Directory named /tmp/newImageName based on the container.
+This example commits to an OCI archive file named /tmp/newImageName based on the container.
- `buildah commit --rm containerID oci-archive:/tmp/newImageName`
+ `buildah commit containerID oci-archive:/tmp/newImageName`

 This example saves an image with no name, removes the working container, and creates a new container using the image's ID.
  `buildah from $(buildah commit --rm containerID)`